Public Interest Transportation Forum http://www.bettertransport.info/pitf

 Under the organizational banner of Advocates for Regional Transportation Efficiency (ARTE), Dick Nelson and John Niles sought stronger State and Regional implementation of least cost planning analysis of high capacity transportation investments.
 In late 2016 a petition (pdf) for important implementation steps was rejected by Governor Inslee.

-The public policy question in the November 8 central Puget Sound election for the $54 billion Regional Proposition One program is voter acceptance or voter rejection of the ST3 tax measure seeking to raise three different types of taxes.
+The public policy question in the November 8, 2016 central Puget Sound election for the $54 billion Regional Proposition One program was voter acceptance or voter rejection of the ST3 tax measure seeking to raise three different types of taxes.
 Because the Sound Transit 3 Mass Transit Guide: Voter Information includes no description of the result of a majority vote rejecting ST3, the government-mandated mass mailing of this document amounts to a taxpayer-funded advertisement for voting "Yes" on Regional Proposition One.
 If you word search the pdf of this mailer you will find the word ST2 mentioned just five times in small type.
 This document should include a full page describing in detail the billions of ST2 expenditure over the next decade that will carry on to finish 50 miles of light rail if ST3 is rejected by voters.
 This is how voters could have understood their options in the tax election.

 The annual future tax collections of the ST3 Plan extended out 30 years to cover bond repayments are shown in a table extracted from the Financial Plan of Sound Transit.
 ST3 taxes are required to be kept in place until the ST3 bonds are paid off, and Sound Transit does forecast billions in bond issuance during ST3.
 Thirty more years of tax collections raises the cost of the ST3 program for $54 billion to nearly $154 billion.
 Sound Transit forecasts a tax roll back, which no U.S. rail transit agency since World War 2 has ever done, since rail agencies always have more need for resources than their tax streams allow.